ericmjl/influenza-reassortment-analysis/manual.md

 ## Step 6: Search for max edges for each virus - full ‘transmissions’ only.

-- Run the graph initializer script: `python graph_initializer.py`.
+- Run the graph initializer script: `python graph_initializer.py [handle]`.
 This one should run fast.
 The expected output is a `.pkl` file which houses the initialized network with only nodes present.
 - Run the script: `python max_edge_finder_sh.py`
 - Then, run the following commands:
     - `cd shell_scripts`
-    - qsub max_edge_finder.sh
+    - `qsub max_edge_finder.sh`
 - Wait until all the jobs are done.
 - When done, clean up the `shell_scripts` directory.

 ## Step 7: Combine found edges into a condensed graph.

-- Run the graph combiner script: `python graph_combiner.py “20141103 All IRD"`
+- Run the graph combiner script: `python graph_combiner.py [handle]`
 - If your “handle” is different, i.e. you have a different prefix for all of the files, then replace the text inside the quotation marks with your handle.
 - This one should be fast, i.e. within a dozen minutes.

 ## Step 8: Compile a list of nodes to perform source pair searches on.

-- Run the script using: `python second_search.py “handle” “percentile”`
+- Run the script using: `python second_search.py [handle] [percentile]`
-    - `handle`: the common prefix to all of your files.
+    - `[handle]`: the common prefix to all of your files.
-    - `percentile`: the cutoff percentile of whole genome edges to try source pair searches.
+    - `[percentile]`: the cutoff percentile of whole genome edges to try source pair searches.
 Our analysis used the 10th percentile, so the value input was “10”.
 - This script should run fast.
 - The expected output is a `.pkllist` file with a list of nodes to perform source pairs on.